 Assisted Living: Survey Guide

-The Wisconsin Division of Quality Assurance (DQA) conducts surveys to review assisted living facilities.
+The Division of Quality Assurance (DQA) conducts surveys to review assisted living facilities.
 During the surveys, DQA reviews facilities to ensure they meet all state regulations and home and community-based services (HCBS) rules.
 Surveys may be announced or unannounced.

 Surveys are conducted in the following facilities: